 An introduction to psychopathology theory and research in abnormal behaviour with a focus on historical and global perspectives.
-The course will focus on biological, psychological and societal factors in abnormal behaviour, including the

-PSY 275 Positive Psychology
+The course will focus on biological, psychological and societal factors in abnormal behaviour, including the role of cultural, personal and interpersonal context.
+Prerequisite: PSY-102,GED-150 PSY 275 Positive Psychology

 A cognitive approach to psychological processes such as perception, attention, memory, language, thinking and problem solving.
 The emphasis is on theories and empirical studies within the cognitive domain of human information processing.
 Prerequisite: PSY-102, GED-150